North Forest Independent School District: Post-shutdown

-The HISD furniture service department auctioned off items from closed NFISD schools in May 2014.Downing, Margaret.
-"North Forest ISD Memorabila Ready for Auction" (Archive).
-Houston Press.
-Monday, May 12, 2014.
-Retrieved on July 7, 2014.
+The HISD furniture service department auctioned off items from closed NFISD schools in May 2014.

 Catchment area

-The NFISD territory covered 33 sqmi of land in northeast Harris County, including small parts of northeast Houston (including the neighborhoods of East Houston, Northwood Manor, Dorchester Place, Royal Glen, Fontaine, Scenic Woods, Melbourne Place, Kentshire, Henry Place, Baker Place, Glenwood Forest, Royal Oak Terrace, Houston Suburban Heights, Warwick Place, Chatwood Place, Townly Place, Wayside Village,"Agreement reached on new subdivision," Houston Chronicle, August 22, 2006.
-Available from the Houston Public Library website, accessible with a library card number and PIN. and Settegast) and parts of unincorporated Harris County, including Dyersdale.
+The NFISD territory covered 33 sqmi of land in northeast Harris County, including small parts of northeast Houston (including the neighborhoods of East Houston, Northwood Manor, Dorchester Place, Royal Glen, Fontaine, Scenic Woods, Melbourne Place, Kentshire, Henry Place, Baker Place, Glenwood Forest, Royal Oak Terrace, Houston Suburban Heights, Warwick Place, Chatwood Place, Townly Place, Wayside Village, and Settegast) and parts of unincorporated Harris County, including Dyersdale.
 The area is about 20 mi from Downtown Houston, and south of George Bush Intercontinental Airport.
 Jan Jarboe wrote in 1986 in Texas Monthly that the district "clings to isolation" despite its proximity to Downtown.
 Helen Wheatley, who served as the Houston Federation for Teachers staff representative for NFISD, said then that while the community was an "urban area", the NFISD zone "[had] a country feeling to it".

 Until its dissolution NFISD was the poorest district in Harris County.
 During a period when NFISD received $1,711 per student in property taxes, nearby Deer Park Independent School District received $7,021 per student despite having a lower tax rate.
 As of 2003 the NFISD attendance zone had very little industry.
 In 2006 the area within NFISD had the lowest property value per student ratio in Harris County, and less than half the average in the state.
 Within the district, in 2006 the typical single-family house was appraised at $51,106 ($ when adjusted for inflation).
 42 of the 15,637 houses within the NFISD boundaries had an appraised value greater than $200,000 ($ when adjusted for inflation).

 In 2007, of the school districts in urban areas in Texas NFISD had the highest concentration of ex-prison inmates.